2024 Impact Overview

 Sanaa Music Workshop

-An intensive two-week summer program for emerging musicians (ages 14–23), Sanaa combines rigorous musical training with real-world industry knowledge—covering personal finance, branding, tax law, and more.
+A two-week summer intensive for emerging musicians (ages 14–23), where students receive rigorous musical training alongside real-world industry knowledge—covering topics like personal finance, branding, tax law, and more.

 Sanaa Masterclasses

-A year-round extension of the Workshop, our Masterclasses bring free, high-level instruction to the broader New Orleans community and beyond, helping artists build sustainable careers in music.
+A year-round extension of the Workshop, offering free, high-level classes on musicianship and the music business to the broader New Orleans community and beyond.

 Why It Matters